jdavis8898/python-final-project-HJK-gym/README.md

   - Such as, being able to look up all of the instances of Schedule a member is attached to
 - Create a GUI that will contain calendar and pop up when selecting the date when adding a new instance of Schedule
 - Have unique designs for each sub menu
-- Further explore adding functions to helpers.pyI
+- Further explore adding functions to helpers.py